Swim Swarm: UAVs & Machine Learning at the Edge

 - Mission logic: The goal of stream analysis is to inform applications with real-time context at a high level of semantic value, so that decisions can be made – by operators or automatically.
 This eliminates the “programming” by enterprise developers.

-Learn how Swim ESP for Autonomous Vehicles implements Machine Learning at the edge to enable Swim Swarm to transform sensor data generated by UAVs from low-value data into low-overhead, high value insights capable of informing fast-timescale decisions by UAVs.
+Learn how SWIM implements Machine Learning at the edge to transform sensor data generated by UAVs from low-value data into low-overhead, high value insights capable of informing fast-timescale decisions by UAVs.